pandacoder123/Graph-for-CStimer/README.md

 ## Installation

-1. Go to the [Chrome Web Store](https://chrome.google.com/webstore) (link pending publication).
+1. Go to the [Chrome Web Store]https://chromewebstore.google.com/detail/graph-for-cstimer/afimhhegpcfebnmanmlekljjpoaahkmo)
-2. Search for "Graph for CSTimer."
-3. Click on **Add to Chrome** to install the extension.
+2. Click on **Add to Chrome** to install the extension.

 ## How to Use